ConvoStack/gpt4-chatpdf/README.md

 1. Create a `docs` folder.
 Inside `docs` folder, add your pdf files or folders that contain pdf files.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
-If you run into errors troubleshoot below.

 3. Check Pinecone dashboard to verify your namespace and vectors have been added.